 How long does a veggie tray stay fresh?

-A veggie tray is fine at room temperature for a couple of hours.
+A fresh vegetable tray is fine at room temperature for a couple of hours.
 And by serving dairy-free dips there's less concern about spoilage.

 If you'd like to assemble the veggie tray earlier in the day, cover it with plastic and keep refrigerated until party time.